-- 1 Transcripts: Students can see their grades online.
-Students can also receive an official transcript issued by the Academic Affairs Division by connecting to KDI School Websites and selecting "Certification Request".
-Refer to the "Certificate Issuance" on page 58. - 2 Making an Appeal: Should students have any doubts about their grades, they may make an appeal to their course professor within a given period of each term.
+- Transcripts: Students can see their grades online.
+Students can also receive an official transcript issued by the Academic Affairs Division through "Certification Request" in KDI School Website.
+Refer to the "Certificate Issuance" on page 42. - 2 Making an Appeal: Should students have any doubts about their grades, they may make an appeal to their course professor within a given period of each term.
 If no appeal is made at this time, the grades will not be changed.